gilacost/dot-files/README.md

 - review unverified
 - review all alias
 - youtube dl
-- review if capabilities can be added to all language servers
 - vim-vsnip installation and bring nice snippets
 - tailwincss lsp
 - review all maps MAKE A TODO and LIST THEM SOME WHERE PRINTABLE